CrossRef/event-data-user-guide/event-data-manual.md

  - the Agent checked Facebook at this date and time and it reported the Item has 5 likes
  - the Agent checked Mendeley at this date and time and it reported the Item is in 10 groups

-In Events like this, the `total` field records the number of pre-aggregated events.
+In Events like this, the `total` field records the number of pre-aggregated Events.

-These events don't record *when* an Item was liked, just the number of likes that exist on a given date.
+These Events don't record *when* an Item was liked, just the number of likes that exist on a given date.
 This means that if an Item has a Facebook Event with 100 likes in January and 150 likes in February, we don't know whether 50 extra people liked the Item, or if it was a combination of unlikes and new likes.

 Co-incidentally, sources like this also tend to be the type that must be polled once per Item which means that the time between Events for a given Item might be large, and the data might not be very recent.
 See see [Sources that must be queried once per Item](#concept-once-per-item).